Panchenko-Lab/Supplementary-data-for-Peng-et-al-2021/Simulations_set_up/AMBER_OPC/README.md

 ## gen_nucl.leap

-script to prepare the residue library and force field parameters for use with LEaP progarm.
+Script to prepare the residue library and force field parameters for use with LEaP progarm.
 To execuate the script:
 tleap -f gen_nucl